MalakhFuller/5-VM-Home-SOC-Lab/SOC_Lab_2_Writeup.md

 </localfile>
 ```

-Then restarted the Wazuh agent:
+and restarted the agent so it would actually load the change (editing a config and reloading the service that reads it are two separate acts — a lesson that would cost me dearly in a later build):

 ```powershell
 NET STOP WazuhSvc
 NET START WazuhSvc
 ```

-In the Wazuh dashboard under **Threat Hunting**, filtering for `rule.groups: sysmon`, events started flowing immediately.
-All of them were from my own setup activity — but that was expected, and actually instructive:
+In the dashboard's **Threat Hunting** view, filtered to `rule.groups: sysmon`, events poured in instantly — and every single one was *me*:

 - *"Suspicious Windows cmd shell execution"*
 - *"Windows command prompt started by an abnormal process"*